IWSLT/IWSLT.github.io/_pages/2021/conference.md

 ## Shared Tasks

-The first call for participation will be released in early Dec.
+The first call for participation will be released in mid Dec.
 2020.
 {: .notice--warning}

 The **IWSLT 2021 Evaluation Campaign** will host four shared tasks featuring the following focus areas: